 GRE scores will still be acceptable if you send them days, months, or weeks before the expiration date.
 For as long as a graduate school has access to your test results, they will have them for good.
 However, it is advisable to inquire at your desired school about how long GRE scores can be accepted.
 Some schools require official test results that are no more than two or three years old.
 Before submitting your test scores to a graduate school, make sure to check with the admissions office.
 In order to get into a college, you’ll need to include many different things in your application.

-It varies from the school’s policy and score requirements.
-Keep in mind that every school has different admissions committee and program requirements.
+It varies on the school’s policy and score requirements.
+Keep in mind that every school has different admissions committees and program requirements.
 Some schools accept GRE scores that are 5 years old.
 Unfortunately, some schools or programs have a certain number of years required.
-Successful applicants of some schools send 2 to 3 year old average score.
+Successful applicants of some schools send 2 to 3-year-old average scores.
 For example, Harvard Law School allows any score report within the ETS validity period for their admissions process.
 However, Stanford requires 3-4 years old scores for prospective applicants.

 Before submitting your scores, be sure to check the policies of the schools to which you intend to apply.
 It is vital to be certain that the scores you send are accepted by your desired school.
 GRE scores taken within six months or a year of the application deadline won’t get you “bonus points,” just like older test scores won’t get you penalized.
 As long as the GRE score is valid for the school’s evaluator, your score will be accepted.